yayazhai/multi-block-multi-class-SVM/README.md

-# multi-block-multi-class-SVM
+# multi-block-multi-class-sparse-SVM
-Here is an RCPP implementation of a multi-block multi-class SVM.\
+Here is an RCPP implementation of a multi-block multi-class sparse SVM.\
 All rights reserved.\
 Please contact author for permission.